 The Butcherie: This 50-year-old kosher supermarket in Brookline has a holiday catering menu stacked with vegetable and potato latkes (including a gluten-free option), Boston cream sufganiyot, and an array of Hanukkah tableware, too.

-Stillwater: Chef Sarah Wade is bringing back Stillwater’s annual eight days of latkes celebration at the restaurant.
+Stillwater and Sloane’s: Chef Sarah Wade is launching her annual eight days of latkes celebration at both of her restaurants this year.
 Once Hanukkah begins, head to the restaurant to find a daily menu of fun latke combinations, including a dill beet version topped with citrus yogurt, pistachios, and pomegranate seeds, and horseradish cheddar latkes with chive sour cream and fried leeks.
-There’s a different type of latke available each night of Hanukkah for dine-in or takeout, and every order includes three to four latkes for $12 to $16.
+There will also be sufganiyot available in rotating flavors including raspberry and chocolate caramel.